ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 ## Building a Universal Expression Traversal

 A `Traversal<S, A>` focuses on zero or more `A` values within an `S` structure.
-For expressions, we want `Traversal<Expr, Expr>`: a traversal that visits all sub-expressions within an expression.
+For expressions, we want `Traversal<Expr, Expr>`: a traversal that visits all subexpressions within an expression.

-First, let's define what "all sub-expressions" means for each variant:
+First, let's define what "all subexpressions" means for each variant:

 | Expression Type | Sub-expressions |
 |-----------------|-----------------|